mjt-books/python-book/chapters/chapter-4.md

 On large inputs, `row_norms_numpy` is typically orders of magnitude faster, because:

 - The inner loops run in C instead of Python.
-- NumPy can use SIMD instructions (e.g., AVX/AVX-512).
+- NumPy can use SIMD instructions (e.g., AVX/AVX-512) when compiled with an appropriate toolchain.
-- NumPy can leverage multi-threaded BLAS/OpenMP where appropriate.
+- NumPy can leverage multi-threaded BLAS/OpenMP where appropriate for some operations (e.g., large matrix multiplies and reductions), depending on how it was built.

 Broadcasting lets you apply operations across arrays of different but compatible shapes without explicit Python loops.
 For example, subtracting a per-feature mean from every row: